JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 - **Accuracy**

-  - R² can mislead (showing improvement when really we are overfitting).
+  - Number of correct predictions divided by the total number of predictions, multiplied by 100.

-  - Adj-R² is adjusted with the number of independent variables.
+  - Simplest model (not many insights on distribution or breakdown).

   - Adjusts for the increasing predictors and only shows improvement if there is a real improvement.